 This knowledge is both a blessing and a curse.

-Our daughter has a chromosomal deletion.
-This means she is missing several genes, each with a specific function(s).
+Our daughter has a chromosomal deletion/duplication disorder.
 This damaged DNA makes her susceptible to certain diseases.
 Incredibly, scientists have identified a number of specific faulty genes as the cause of certain diseases.

 We have a comprehensive list of which of our daughter’s genes are affected and after delving into the online world of genetic gene cards, we’re aware of which diseases may be looming.